ui-libraries/Web-Mapping-Intro/README.md

 }; // End sequenceUI function
 ```

-Now, upon saving and refreshing, you will notice that the temporal legend appears to the left of your time slider as soon as you use the time slider.
+Now, upon saving and refreshing, you will notice that the text in the temporal legend appears to the left of your time slider as soon as you use the time slider.
 It works, but we want the legend to appear when the map loads before we use the slider.
 For this, we also need to define the time slider year and call the "createTemporalLegend" function within the first function that loads and processes our JSON data.

 ```js
 }).addTo(map);